quicwg/base-drafts/draft-ietf-quic-transport.md

 Frame:

 : A unit of structured protocol information.
 There are multiple frame types, each of which carries different information.
-Frames are conveyed in QUIC packets.
+Frames are contained in QUIC packets.

 Address: